mbaraa/mbaraa.com/files/blogs/learn-docker-by-dockerizing-a-springboot-sveltekit-mariadb-and-keycloak-app.md

   db-data:
 ```

-here's a new attribute in the house `volumes` which defines volumes that can be used by the containers, and MariaDB needs a configuration, and data volumes, to keep the database's data persistently.
+Here's a new attribute in the house `volumes` which defines volumes that can be used by the containers, and MariaDB needs a configuration, and data volumes, to keep the database's data persistently.

-now re-build and run the containers
+Now re-build and run the containers

 ```bash
 docker compose build